 The investigation should be carried out to BS 5930 (1999) standards.
 More information can be found from the Institution of Civil Engineers.
 Soil testing must be carried out to BS 1377 (1990), by a United Kingdom Accreditation Service (UKAS) accredited laboratory.

-Site investigation is considered to be a construction activity and should therefore comply with the Construction, Design and Management Regulations (CDM) 2007
+Site investigation is considered to be a construction activity and should therefore comply with the Construction, Design and Management Regulations (CDM) 2007.

-Please note that under the Construction Design and Management Regulations (CDM) 2007 specific legal duties are placed on organisations or individuals for whom a construction project is carried out.
-Please contact the Health and Safety Executive for further information:
+Please note that under the CDM specific legal duties are placed on organisations or individuals for whom a construction project is carried out.
+Please contact the Health and Safety Executive for further information.